OpenVoiceOS/ovos-skill-iss-location/README.md

 ## Examples
 * "Where is the ISS"
 * "Who is on board of the space station"
-* "When is the ISS passing over" - TODO
+* "When is the ISS passing over"
 * "Tell me about the ISS"
 * "how many persons on board of the space station"